 Ponte de Lima

-The Ponte de Lima is the oldest vila in Portugal.
+The Ponte de Lima is the oldest chartered town in Portugal.
 Today, it is widely regarded as being one of the prettiest towns in the country.

 Getting to Ponte de Lima

 Direct buses run between Porto and Ponte de Lima four times per day.
 The journey takes approximately 90 minutes, and tickets cost €9 per person.